10up/gutenberg-best-practices/training/Block-Based-Themes/04-theme-json.md

 The `10up-block-theme` ships a minimal `theme.json`: spacing presets, layout widths, a system font stack, and some viewport-aware calculations.
 The color palette is intentionally empty.

 The `fueled-movies` theme builds on that foundation significantly.
 Let's walk through what it adds.

+All the snippets in this section live in `themes/fueled-movies/theme.json`.

 ### Color palette